timblackboi/timblackboi/README.md

 ## How to use
 Press right shift for esp and aimbot.
-For fullbright, use right alt.
+For fullbright, use right ctrl.